You are currently viewing 25 Free Things to Do in San DiegoPin

 La Jolla, 92037, map

-A sea wall protects this popular cove that is great for snorkeling and diving.
-There are usually a ton of sea lions and seals hanging out too.
+A sea wall protects this popular cove which is great for snorkeling and diving.
+There are usually many sea lions and seals lazing around too.

 Visiting San Diego on a budget?
 Save this pin and click to see the 25 fun free things to do in San Diego California // Local Adventurer #sandiego #visitsandiego #california #visitcalifornia #usa #budgettravelPin